tc39/proposal-class-access-expressions/README.md

 }
 ```

+It’s not guaranteed to be the correct `x` in the above examples, because you could be
+accessing an overridden member of a subclass.

 Also, with current proposal for private static fields and methods, its very easy to
 run into errors at runtime when using `this` in a static method: